newrelic/infra-integrations-sdk/docs/v3tov4.md

 `func (e *Entity) AddInventoryItem(key string, field string, value interface{}) error`

 Basically you just need to replace `SetInventoryItem` with `AddInventoryItem`.

-#### Adding inventory to an Integration

-Inventory can also be added to an Integration.
-The previous call can be used on an Integration

-`func (e *Integration) AddInventoryItem(key string, field string, value interface{}) error`

 [1]: https://docs.newrelic.com/docs/data-ingest-apis/get-data-new-relic/metric-api/introduction-metric-api